Events

 ClimateModelBuilder

-: Returns the temperature scale of the level, defaults to 20000 if the level does not have a TFC-like generator.getRainfallScale()
+: Returns the temperature scale of the level, defaults to.getTemperatureScale()

-: Returns the rainfall scale of the level, defaults to 20000 if the level does not have a TFC-like generator.getClimateSeed()
+: Returns the rainfall scale of the level, defaults to.getRainfallScale()

 : Creates a new wind vector with the provided x and z components.
-Each component should be in the range [0, 1].setCurrentTemperatureCalculation(calc: QuadFunction<LevelReader, BlockPos, number, number, number>)
+Each component should be in the range [0, 1].vector(x: number, z: number)

 : The levelpos: BlockPos